vefunder/protocol-research-review/articles/Silo_Finance.md

-* setFees - The SiloDAO (as onlyOwner) can decide to set and adjust certain fees, such as borrow-entry-fees, protocol-share-fees, and liquidation-fees.
+* setFees - The SiloDAO (as onlyOwner) can decide to set and adjust certain [fees](https://silopedia.silo.finance/support/faqs#q-does-silo-impose-any-protocol-fees-today), such as borrow-entry-fees, protocol-share-fees, and liquidation-fees.
 These fees can affect borrowers and users when getting liquidated.
+Currently, those fees are not activated and are set to 0.

 ![Silo_setfees_contract](https://user-images.githubusercontent.com/89845409/200585411-7f8a2d79-db9d-49d8-81f1-5b5c2b2ebeb6.png)